Z-F-x/nvim-cheat-sheet/README.md

 `-- Map the function to a hotkey (for example, <leader>t to toggle)`\
 `vim.api.nvim_set_keymap('n', '<leader>t', ':lua Toggle_spelllang()<CR>', { noremap = true, silent = true })`

+You will be prompted to download and install language packs and suggestion packs if you don't have them.
+Confirm each download and installation with pressing `enter` for each prompt.

 ### Usage

 When pressing `\` a dropdown will appear with all your custom keybindings tied to `leader` or in this case `\`: